 - Slice each spaghetti squash in half.
 Scoop out the seeds and strings using a spoon.

-- Drizzle the olive oil over the flesh and season it with salt and pepper.
+- Drizzle 2 tbsp olive oil over the flesh and season it with ½ tsp salt and ¼ tsp ground black pepper.
 Place the squash cut-side down and let it roast for 30 minutes.

-- Now add the onion and garlic.
+- Now add ½ cup yellow onion - chopped and 4 cloves garlic - minced.
 Cook for 1-2 minutes, until the onion turns translucent.

-- Next add the drained black beans, corn, taco mix, and water.
+- Next add 15 oz black beans - drained and rinsed, 1 cup canned corn - drained, 1 package taco mix, and ½ cup water.
 Stir everything together and let it simmer until the water has evaporated.
 About 2-3 minutes.

 - Once the spaghetti squash has finished roasting, remove it from the oven and let it cool for 5-10 minutes, enough to safely handle it.